 Thermal mass flow meters provide an accurate and dependable measurement of biogas and offer distinct advantages over alternative flow meters.
 In any of the following biogas applications the moisture content of the gas should be considered.

-Biogas is a natural occurring gas produced from the decomposition of organic material.
-The gas consists of a mixture of methane and carbon dioxide with small amounts of other gases including hydrogen sulfide, nitrogen, and trace amounts of other gases.
+Biogas is a naturally occurring gas produced from the decomposition of organic material.
+The gas consists of a mixture of methane and carbon dioxide with small amounts of other gases, including hydrogen sulfide, nitrogen, and trace amounts of other gases.
 Composition can range from 35% methane, 65% carbon dioxide to 70% methane, 30% carbon dioxide.
 Biogas can also be wet and dirty.
 Sources of biogas include digesters in wastewater treatment plants, landfill operations, and waste-to-energy plants.

 Wastewater Treatment Plant